Just-Some-Bots/MusicBot/_docs/using/commands.md

 perms [@USER]
 {% endhighlight %}
 <strong>Description:</strong><br>
-Get a list of your permissions, or the permisions of the mentioned user.
+Get a list of your permissions, or the permisions of the mentioned user.<br>

 </details>

 <details>